Sigmarik/onegin_parser/CONTRIBUTING.md

 The first one's name is defined in one of the arguments of the ```log_init()``` function.
 This log is considered important and it is not getting erased on the next programm run.
 The second one's name is made by concatenating "_dummy.log" to the name of the first log.
 This file, unlike its more important counterpart, is erased every time the program starts.
 ## Contact Information
-For more information about contributing
+For more information about contributing to the project contact

 ***kudriashov.it@phystech.edu***